 1. Place yoghurt & 1 cup of SR flour into a large mixing bowl.

 2. Mix until combined (use your hands when the mixture is too thick to stir).

 3. Add the rest of the flour, a little bit at a time, until you have formed a dough ball.
 Add a little extra flour the dough is too sticky.

 4. Knead for about 5 minutes on a floured board or bench.

 2. Cut dough in half, and then section into even pieces (depending on how big you want the bread to be).
 I cut each half section into 4, so 8 portions all up.

-3. Roll out each portion in an oval shape.
-Roll each piece thinly (1 cm or under).
+3. On a floured board or clean bench, roll out each portion in an oval shape.
+Roll each piece thinly (as thin as possible).
 I don’t stress about the shape here.
+If there is a few holes, don’t stress becuase it adds to the rustic-ness of the bread.
 As you can see at the picture below, they are all pretty rough.
-I’m going with rustic here.
-Ha!

 5. Season with salt (optional)